Article Image

 By Kristoff De Turck - reviewed by Aldwin Keppens

 In this article we will discuss the fundamental filters related to the Profitability of a stock.
-All these filters are available in our stock screener and can be found on the Fundamental tab.
+All these filters are available in our stock screener and can be found under the Profitability tab.

 Return on Equity (ROE)